ttoss/ttoss/docs/website/docs/product/03-product-development/02-principles.md

 However, these conditions—predictive [leading indicators](/docs/product/product-development/definitions#leading-indicators) and the potential for impactful early interventions—may not always be present.
 When absent, the benefits of using [leading indicators](/docs/product/product-development/definitions#leading-indicators) can diminish or even become counterproductive.

-### FF5: The Moving Target Principle: Know When to Pursue a Dynamic Goal
+### FF5: The Moving Target Principle: Know when to pursue a dynamic goal

 Many companies create harmful control systems by failing to distinguish between static and dynamic goals.
 They assume that following the plan is always correct and any deviation is negative.
 In stable environments, like manufacturing, this can be true, where frameworks like Six Sigma prevent deviations to optimize efficiency.